rohit-yadavv/ats-tracking-system/readme.md

-Here's a README template for your project, "ATS Tracking":

 # ATS Tracking

 ATS Tracking is a powerful tool designed to simplify the recruitment process by effortlessly analyzing resumes, delivering a quick percentage match, and highlighting missing keywords.
 With ATS Tracking, streamline your recruitment journey and make informed hiring decisions.